dataArtisans/flink-training-web/kafka.md

 ./bin/kafka-server-start.sh config/server.properties &
 ~~~

+### Deleting Kafka topics

-**Note:** Kafka persists topics (i.e., data streams) to `/tmp/kafka_logs` by default.
-Topics can be removed (or cleared) by shutting Kafka down and deleting this directory.
+Note that Kafka persists topics (i.e., data streams) to `/tmp/kafka_logs` by default.
+Should you need to, topics can be removed (or cleared) by shutting Kafka down and deleting this directory.
 You can stop Kafka and ZooKeeper by calling the `./bin/kafka-server-stop.sh` and `./bin/zookeeper-server-stop.sh` scripts (in that order!).